Sandwich Prep Tables

 Sandwich Prep Table Buying Guide

-Prep tables are essential pieces of restaurant equipment for any foodservice business.
-They combine the necessity of a refrigerator with a convenient cutting board so you can quickly and easily assemble your ingredients to create signature dishes.
+Sandwich Prep tables are essential pieces of restaurant equipment for any foodservice business.
+Sandwich prep tables combine the necessity of a refrigerator with a convenient cutting board so you can quickly and easily assemble your ingredients to create signature dishes.
 They come in a variety of sizes and styles with a whole host of different internal components.
 With so many options, finding the perfect unit can be a challenge.
 That's why we've broken down the most important information you need to know about prep tables when you're shopping.

 Sandwich Prep Table vs. Pizza Prep Table